Phase transitions in the frustrated Ising ladder with stoquastic and nonstoquastic catalysts: Real-space RG analysis

-We can deduce from scaling theory~\cite{Nishimori2011}, which is closely related to RG theory, that the phase boundary shown in Fig.~\ref{fig.rsrg_phasediagramlargek} is of first order: recalling that the scaling factor of our RG transformation is $b=3$ and $U(l)$ is asymptotically proportional to $3^l$ as shown in Eq.~\eqref{eq.rsrg_aspulargek}, we find that the scaling dimension of $U$ around the unstable fixed point $(U,\Gamma ,V,\Xi )=(0,0,V,0)$ is $y_U =1$.
-Here, the scaling dimension $y_U$ around a fixed point $U=U^*$ is defined as $U(l+1)-U^* \approx b^{y_U} (U(l)-U^*)$ in the vicinity of $U(l)=U^*$ for any scaling factor $b$.
+We can deduce from scaling theory~\cite{Nishimori2011}, which is closely related to RG theory, that the phase boundary shown in Fig.~\ref{fig.rsrg_phasediagramlargek} is of first order.
 The fact that the scaling dimension of the longitudinal field on the bottom row $y_U$ is equal to the spatial dimensionality of the system $d=1$ indicates that the phase transition is of first order, because the correlation function on the bottom row at the critical point does not decay:

 where $\braket{\cdots}_{U=\overline{U}_{\Gamma ,\Xi}}$ denotes the expectation value at the critical point $U=\overline{U}_{\Gamma ,\Xi}$ and the approximation is a consequence of scaling theory~\cite{Nishimori2011}.
 This behavior of the correlation function leads to the value of the anomalous dimension $\eta$, one of the critical exponents defined by $G_{\rmb i,\rmb j} \sim\lvert i-j\rvert ^{2-d-\eta}$: